chasewnelson/SARS-CoV-2-ORF3d/README.md

 * `aligned_fasta2haplotypes.pl` (*command-line script*)
 	* **Description**.
 Script to determine all existing haplotypes in a set of sequences.
 Output used as a list of peptide search queries in mass spectrometry.
 	* **Input**.
 Unnamed arguments in the following order:
-		1. A FASTA file containing a multiple sequence amino acid alignment of one protein product of interest
+		1. A `.fasta` file containing a multiple sequence amino acid alignment of one protein product of interest
 	* **Output**.
 		1. To STDOUT, prints a two-column `.tsv` table: column 1 contain contains the number of occurrences (*n*) of the haplotype; column 2 contains the haplotype sequence itself
 	* **Example**: